 Your nurse can talk to you about ways to cope with hair loss.
 There are ways to cover up hair loss if you want to.
 It is important to cover your head to protect your scalp when you are out in the sun.

 Hair loss is almost always temporary and your hair will usually grow back after treatment ends.

-Ifosfamide may irritate the bladder and cause discomfort when you pass urine.
-Make sure you drink at least 2 litres (3½ pints) of fluids during the 24 hours after chemotherapy.
+Ifosfamide may irritate the bladder and cause discomfort when you pass urine (pee).
+You should try to drink at least 2 litres (3½ pints) of fluids during the 24 hours following chemotherapy.
 It is also important to empty your bladder regularly.
 Try to pass urine as soon as you feel the need to go.